 Most likely, this technology will be outlawed or regulated into extinction across the West, even as it is used to overrun nations across the rest of the world.

-on their website here.
-Such networks have been used by corporate-financier interests, acting through the US State Department and couching their intentions behind "democracy" and "freedom" to execute the so-called "Arab Spring."
+Image: A visual depiction of Project Byzantium’s ad-hoc wireless mesh network.
+More information can be found on their website here.
+Such networks have been used by corporate-financier interests, acting through the US State Department and couching their intentions behind “democracy” and “freedom” to execute the so-called “Arab Spring.”
 By doing so, they have managed to co-opt the talent and intentions of people to accomplish the very opposite of their stated goal.
-Instead of freeing nations, they've only been burdened with worse oppressors with infinitely stronger backers - Wall Street and London.
+Instead of freeing nations, they’ve only been burdened with worse oppressors with infinitely stronger backers – Wall Street and London.